FZJ-IEK3-VSA/tsam/docs/source/structureOfTsamDoc.rst

 **Submodule with the basic functionalities**

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    timeseriesaggregationDoc
+   hypertunedaggregationDoc
    periodAggregationDoc
    representationsDoc

-**Submodules including exact k-medoids and segmentation**
+**Sub functions such as k-medoids and segmentation**

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    exactKmedoidsDoc
    kmaxoidsDoc